 I don’t know about you, but I am always looking for another delicious dinner roll recipe.
 And I am always looking for creative ways to use up my extra sourdough discard (check out a few of my other favorite discard recipes, here, here and here).
 It’s one of the “hazards” of baking with sourdough I guess…always being on the lookout for somewhere to use that extra!
 I think especially right now in our current climate, it is important to find uses for as much as we can and waste as little as possible.
 These soft white sourdough discard rolls started out as a recipe to reduce waste and now…they are a reason I want to keep my starter fed.
-Just so I can have discard to make these rolls!Jump to Recipe Jump to Recipe
+Just so I can have discard to make these rolls

-Tender with a slight Sourdough Tang
+Tender Soft Rolls with a Slight Sourdough Tang

 Super soft, tender, light and a slight tang for the sourdough discard, these rolls are sure to be a hit in your family as well.
 My kids were all begging for seconds when I pulled these out of the oven and popped them on our dinner table a few weeks ago.
 And I couldn’t blame them.
 I may have sneaked another one as I was putting the leftovers in a ziplock bag and sticking them in the freezer.
 I love freezing my bread because it keeps it fresh and I don’t have to see it staring me in the face, begging me to just have one more pinch!